-Pigs Eye natural resources projects and activities will be coordinated by Ramsey County Parks & Recreation department and will include, ongoing protection in coordination with partnering agencies, site inventories, and restoration of the land and lake resources.
-Natural resource projects and activities within the Pig's Eye section will be implemented in accordance with the Mississippi River Corridor Critical Area (MRCCA), which shares the boundary with the Mississippi National River and Recreation Area.
+Pigs Eye natural resources projects and activities will be coordinated by the Ramsey County Parks & Recreation Department and will include ongoing protection in coordination with partnering agencies, site inventories, and restoration of the land and lake resources.
+Natural resource projects and activities within the Pigs Eye section will be implemented in accordance with MRCCA regulations, which shares a boundary with the Mississippi National River and Recreation Area.

-Natural resource projects include:
+Additional natural resource preservation projects include:

 - Conversion of mixed woods to floodplain forest (i.e. reforestation of native floodplain tree species).

 - Continued enhancement of existing wetland

 - Removal of invasive species

 - Revegetation of the existing shoreline.

+- Introduction of climate resilient vegetation

 It is likely additional site surveys will need to be completed within the Pigs Eye Lake area prior to any restoration work to gather more information about the current state of the area.
-Inventory info will include wildlife, plant and shoreline surveys and will focus on determining restoration needs for shoreline erosion, invasive plant species removal, and reforestation of floodplain tree species, such as cottonwood.
+Inventory information will include wildlife, plant and shoreline surveys and will focus on determining restoration needs for shoreline erosion, invasive plant species removal, and reforestation of floodplain tree species, such as cottonwood.
 Habitat restoration for upland and flood zone areas includes transition of the mixed forest to floodplain forest, through mainly removal of invasive species.